 The goal of the West Coast Collaborative is to leverage federal funds to strategically reduce emissions from the most polluting diesel sources in impacted communities.
-The Collaborative seeks to improve air quality and public health by targeting the highest polluting engines with the most cost effective control strategies.
+The Collaborative seeks to improve air quality and public health by targeting the highest polluting engines with the most cost-effective control strategies.

-DERA 2014: Delivery Truck Replacements in the San Joaquin Valley
+DERA 2016: On-Road Heavy-Duty Truck Replacements in the San Joaquin Valley

-The West Coast Collaborative (WCC) is pleased to announce the San Joaquin Valley Unified Air Pollution Control District's (SJVUAPCD) receipt of a United States Environmental Protection Agency (US EPA) Diesel Emissions Reduction Act (DERA) grant to replace delivery trucks operating in the San Joaquin Valley.
-This project will be implemented using \$677,214 in DERA grant funding combined with \$3,645,671 in matching funds from SJVUAPCD and participating trucking fleets.
+The West Coast Collaborative (WCC) is pleased to announce San Joaquin Valley Unified Air Pollution Control District's (SJVUAPCD) successful completion of a United States Environmental Protection Agency (US EPA) Diesel Emissions Reduction Act (DERA) grant to replace on- road heavy-duty trucks operating in the San Joaquin Valley.
+This project was implemented using \$981,993 in DERA grant funding combined with \$5,386,262 in matching funds from SJVUAPCD and participating trucking fleets.